ExploreASL/ExploreASL/External/SPMmodified/MapsAdded/README.md

-The maps in this folder all originate from SPM and/or CAT12, and thus distributed under GNU GPL.
+The *maps* in this folder all originate from SPM and/or CAT12, and thus distributed under GNU GPL.
 They are used for image processing in ExploreASL.
+To differentiate from /External/Atlases4ROIs/LicensePermissive/SPM_CAT_GPL, which have the same license and origin but are *masks* used as atlas/ROI.

-brainCentralityMap: created from rbrainmask, using distance transform. brainmask.nii: ICBM_152_nonlinear_symm brainmask, resampled to 1.5 mm MNI brainmask_supratentorial.nii: same, but without structures outside cerebrum CentralWM_QC.nii: ICBM_152_nonlinear_symm pWM eroded to center & resampled to 1.5 mm MNI DeepWM.nii: ICBM_152_nonlinear_symm pWM eroded to deep WM & resampled to 1.5 mm MNI Identity_Deformation_y_T1.nii: SPM deformation field, modified for no displacement, but resample to 1.5 mm MNI Identity_sn.mat: SPM affine +DCT uniform deformation parameters, set for zero displacement LabelColors.mat: iteration of different colors used to create labels
+brainCentralityMap: created from rbrainmask, using distance transform. brainmask.nii: ICBM_152_nonlinear_symm brainmask, resampled to 1.5 mm MNI CentralWM_QC.nii: ICBM_152_nonlinear_symm pWM eroded to center & resampled to 1.5 mm MNI Dummy_Deformation_y_T1.nii: SPM deformation field used for testing Identity_Deformation_y_T1.nii: SPM deformation field, modified for no displacement, but resample to 1.5 mm MNI Identity_sn.mat: SPM affine +DCT uniform deformation parameters, set for zero displacement LabelColors.mat: iteration of different colors used to create labels